alevosia/discord-music-bot/readme.md

 * Scroll down to Bot section and click Create a Bot User
 * In the Bot section, beside the "Token" click the "click to reveal" and copy and paste it for later
 * Scroll up and below the "OAUTH2 URL GENERATOR", click "GENERATE OAuth URL"
-* On Bot Permissions, make sure to give the tick the necessary permissions for the bot to work properly such as:
+* On Bot Permissions, make sure to tick the necessary permissions for the bot to work properly such as:
     * View Channels
     * Send Messages
     * Embed Links